 While attending Loyola Marymount University’s undergraduate film program, he made the dark comedy short Domestic Bliss.
 For his senior thesis, Ken wanted to make a film in the genre that inspired him.
 The result was Final Run, an ambitious 35mm sci-fi short that placed as a finalist at the San Diego Comic Con.

-Ken is hard at work on his spec script Mythica and his next directing project.
+Ken is hard at work on his genre script Scion and his next directing project.